Fellowship-of-turing/Namsor_2.1_api/source/index.md

 <br>

-We provide two regions classifications when inferring the origin.
+We provide two regions classifications when inferring the region origin.
 These classifications have slightly different enumerators as detailed below:

 <ins>regionOrigin :</ins>